wilkerlucio/dart-stylus/README.md

 Transformer in a Pub build
 --------------------------

-If you're using pub build or pub serve for your application, you can use the [StylusTransformer] to generate .css from .styl or .stylus files.
-It will also replace <style> tags with a type of "text/stylus" with compiled CSS.
+If you're using pub build or pub serve for your application, you can use the [StylusTransformer](https://github.com/wilkerlucio/dart-stylus/blob/master/lib/transformer.dart) to generate .css from .styl or .stylus files.
+It will also replace &lt;style> tags with a type attribute of "text/stylus" in HTML files with compiled CSS.

 To add the transformer to your build: